OskarCosimo/myetv-video-player-opensource/README.md

 # MYETV Video Player

-A modern and complete JavaScript video player with custom controls, multiple quality support, subtitles, Picture-in-Picture and much more.
+A modern and complete HTML5 + JavaScript + css video player with custom controls, multiple quality support, subtitles, Picture-in-Picture and much more.

 ## Features